Gordon Gollob: Wing Commander

-In early 1942, the General der Jagdflieger (General of Fighters), Oberst (Colonel) Adolf Galland recommended Gollob for the Geschwaderkommodore (wing commander) position of Jagdgeschwader 77.
+In early 1942, the General der Jagdflieger (General of Fighters), Oberst (Colonel) Adolf Galland recommended Gollob for the Geschwaderkommodore (wing commander) position of JG 77.
 Gollob was sent to the Geschwaderstab of Jagdgeschwader 54 (JG 54—54th Fighter Wing) as a commander-in-training under Major Hannes Trautloft.
 On 1 May 1942, Gollob was officially appointed Geschwaderkommodore of JG 77, replacing Major Gotthard Handrick.
 He took operational command of the Geschwader after he arrived on 16 May 1942.
 On the same day of his arrival, Gollob flew his first combat mission as Geschwaderkommodore.
 That day, he claimed his aerial victories 87 to 89, shooting down three Lavochkin-Gorbunov-Gudkov LaGG-3 fighter aircraft.
 Gollob's success continued the following day, when he was credited with three R-5s and one LaGG-3 destroyed.

 JG 77 had been given the task of supporting the German ground forces in the Crimean Campaign over the Kerch Strait on the Crimean Peninsula.
 An anonymous JG 77 pilot described Gollob's methods; "Gollob flew from Kerch together with his wingman.
 They positioned themselves at a low altitude beneath a Soviet formation.
 Then they started climbing in spirals, carefully maintaining their position beneath the enemy formation.
 Before the peacefully flying Soviets had even suspected any mischief, the two planes at the bottom of their formation had been shot down and the two Germans were gone."
 On 18 May 1942, Gollob claimed his 94th to 96th aerial victories over Kerch and the Caucasus coast; all three were Polikarpov R-5 reconnaissance bombers.
 JG 77, led by Gollob, and its I. Gruppe, led by Hauptmann Heinrich Bär, were engaged in an intense rivalry, each striving to outperform the other, and both eager to achieve the century mark first.
 Bär claimed his 100th aerial victory on 19 May.
 That day, Gollob claimed three more R-5 shot down, taking his total to 99 aerial victories.
 One day later, on 20 May 1942, Gollob shot down two aircraft, a DB-3 and a LaGG-3, and thereby exceeded 100 aerial victories.
 He was the 10th Luftwaffe pilot to achieve the century mark.